 Bachelor of Design • Program is available to applicants residing in Canada or outside Canada.
 This degree program balances and integrates the academic and studio requirements specific to design, with general education requirements.
 TRU-OL offers some courses that fulfill both lower- and upper-level degree requirements.
 However, students who have not previously taken art or design studio courses or who are not currently working as an artist or designer may need to complete most studio credits through classroom courses from other recognized post-secondary institutions and transfer the credit to the degree program.
-Admission Requirements Applicants are admitted on a case-by-case basis according to TRU-OL admission policies (pages 8-9).
+Admission Requirements Applicants are admitted on a case-by-case basis according to TRU-OL admission policies (pages 9-10).
 Contact a TRU-OL Enrolment Services advisor via Student Services to determine eligibility.
 Residency Requirements Minimum of 15 TRU credits.

-Degree Requirements 120 credits, with a grade point average (GPA) of 2.0 or higher, are required as follows: General Education Requirements (27 credits) (May be met with lower- or upper-level university courses; refer to page 91 for disciplines) 6 credits in English (university-level composition and literature).
-Technical and business writing courses do not meet this requirement 6 credits in humanities (excludes art history and English) 6 credits in mathematics (including statistics) and/ or science 6 credits in social science 3 elective credits in any approved academic discipline (may include art history) History and Theory of Art (18 credits) 18 credits in historical or theoretical approaches to art, 9 at upper level (may include FINA 104, 105, 399) Studio Requirements (75 credits) 75 credits in studio work, 36 at upper-level Note Degree requirements may be met with credits earned by prior learning assessment and recognition (PLAR).
-Refer to pages 10 and 25-27 for more information.
-Bachelor of Fine Art • Program is available to applicants residing in Canada or outside Canada.
+Degree Requirements 120 credits, with a grade point average (GPA) of 2.0 or higher, are required as follows: General Education Requirements (27 credits) (May be met with lower- or upper-level university courses; refer to page 102 for disciplines) 6 credits in English (university-level composition and literature).
+Technical and business writing courses do not meet this requirement.
+6 credits in humanities (excludes art history and English) 6 credits in mathematics (including statistics) and/or science 6 credits in social science 3 elective credits in any approved academic discipline (may include art history) History and Theory of Art (18 credits) 18 credits in historical or theoretical approaches to art, 9 at upper level [may include VISA 1111, 1121, 3991 (previously FINA 104, 105, 399)] Studio Requirements (75 credits) 75 credits in studio work, 36 at upper-level Note: Degree requirements may be met with credits earned by prior learning assessment and recognition (PLAR).
+Refer to pages 11 and 27-29 for more information Bachelor of Fine Art • Program is available to applicants residing in Canada or outside Canada.
 This degree program balances and integrates the academic and studio requirements specific to fine art, with general education requirements.
 TRU-OL offers some courses that fulfill both lower- and upper-level degree requirements.
 However, students who have not previously taken art or design studio courses or who are not currently working as an artist or designer may need to complete most studio credits through classroom courses from other recognized post-secondary institutions and transfer the credit to the degree program.
 Admission Requirements Graduates of Georgian College Fine Arts Advanced Diploma may apply for admission and receive a block transfer.
-Other applicants are admitted on a case-by-case basis according to TRU-OL admission policies (pages 8-9).
+Other applicants are admitted on a case-by-case basis according to TRU-OL admission policies (pages 9-10).
 Contact a TRU-OL Enrolment Services advisor via Student Services to determine eligibility.
 Residency Requirements Minimum of 15 TRU credits.

-Degree Requirements 120 credits, with a grade point average (GPA) of 2.0 or higher, are required as follows: General Education Requirements (27 credits) (May be met with lower- or upper-level university courses; refer to page 91 for disciplines) Georgian College Students/Graduates 6 credits in English (university-level composition and literature).
-Technical and business writing courses do not meet this requirement 6 credits in humanities (excludes art history and may exclude English) 3 credits in mathematics (including statistics) and/ or science 6 credits in social science 6 lower- or upper-level university credits in any approved academic discipline (may include art history) Other Applicants 6 credits in English (university-level composition and literature).
-Technical and business writing courses do not meet this requirement 6 credits in humanities (excludes art history and English) 6 credits in mathematics (including statistics) and/or science 6 credits in social science 3 elective credits in any approved academic discipline (may include art history) History and Theory of Art (18 credits) 18 credits in historical or theoretical approaches to art, 9 at upper level (may include FINA 104, 105, 399) Studio Requirements (75 credits) 75 credits in studio work, 36 at upper level Note Degree requirements may be met with credits earned by prior learning assessment and recognition (PLAR).
-Refer to pages 10 and 25-27 for more information. • For information on Georgian College's Fine Arts Advanced Diploma, contact Georgian College by visiting www.georgianc.on.ca or calling 705.728.1968 (Ontario or International) Bachelor of Music (Performance) • Program is available only to specific applicants (see below) This degree program balances and integrates the academic and performance requirements for music with general education requirements.
-The program is open only to: graduates or current students of The Vancouver Academy of Music (BC) and graduates The Glenn Gould School of The Royal Conservatory of Music (Ontario).
-Admission Requirements Admission to, or completion of, The Vancouver Academy of Music program (since 1994) or completion of The Royal Conservatory of Music Performance Diploma program (since 1997).
-Residency Requirements Minimum of 15 TRU credits.
+Degree Requirements 120 credits, with a grade point average (GPA) of 2.0 or higher, are required as follows: General Education Requirements (27 credits) (May be met with lower- or upper-level university courses; refer to page 102 for disciplines) Georgian College Students/Graduates 6 credits in English (university-level composition and literature).
+Technical and business writing courses do not meet this requirement.
+6 credits in humanities (excludes art history and may exclude English) 3 credits in mathematics (including statistics) and/ or science 6 credits in social science 6 lower- or upper-level university credits in any approved academic discipline (may include art history) Other Applicants 6 credits in English (university-level composition and literature).
+Technical and business writing courses do not meet this requirement.

+- Flexibility .
+Credibility .
+Choice .